Md-razvi/WeatherApp/Readme.md

 ##DESCRIPTION

-The given application is  a simple Weather App Web Page where the idea is that it will show the  current weather  based on selecting a particular place using select option in given web page and the Idea is that on selection the particular option we will get a weather of that Area Given is the idea that i got
+The given application is  a simple Weather App Web Page where the idea is that it will show the  current weather  based on selecting a particular place using select option in given web page and the Idea is that on selection the particular option we will get a weather of that Area Given is the idea that i got.

+Created Weather Cards in where you will have heading and number shown in the data .
+Now According to the weather data as shown in the weather API the following we have to integrate with in the web application .

 ##PICTURES